 Migrating from one host to another is a common thing to do.
 Most businesses actually change the hosting company every time they re-do their websites.
 Now imagine that you have to migrate all your emails and email configurations whenever you change your hosting as well.
 That's just a lot more works to do (and obviously, overhead cost).

-- G Suite (from Google) is another sweet deal.
-3USD/month is not too much comparing to the services they provide.
+G Suite (from Google) is another sweet deal.
+3USD/month is not too much compared to the services they provide.

-- Runbox provides private, secure email hosting service in case you really want to go stealth (as they claim)
+Runbox provides a private, secure email hosting service in case you really want to go stealth (as they claim)